buffaloj/BufTools.DataStorage/README.md

 ```cs
 var lastName = uow.Get<Person>().Where(p => p.LastName == "Doe").FirstOrDefault();
 ```

+# Packages

+This solution is made up of three packages to limit the required dependencies when using this your own solution.

+- BufTools.DataAnnotations.Schema - Provides Attributes to mark data classes/methods as an Entity, View, Procedure, or Function.

+- BufTools.DataStorage - Provides abstractions CRUD operation, access Views, Functions, and SPROCS

+- BufTools.DataStorage.EntityFramework - An implementation of DataStorage using EntityFrameworkCore including IServiceExtensions to simplify with initial setup.

 # Getting Started
 There are two one-time setup steps to start using this package: